- Learn about the importance of working together to create positive experiences to strengthen the management of your school-age program.

 - Methods for holding one another accountable for agreed-on responsibilities and commitments

-In your daily work, you make conscious, intentional decisions about how to interact in daily encounters with school-age children and youth, family members, and colleagues.
+In your daily work, you make intentional decisions about how to interact in daily encounters with school-age children and youth, family members, and colleagues.
 Being part of a team requires that you enter partnerships with a positive attitude and commitment to ethical behavior.
 No matter how experienced you are, being part of a collaborative workplace should be central to your practice as a school-age staff member.
 School-age programs are primarily people-centric workplaces.
-The biggest resources are people.
-The outcomes should be happy, secure children and families.
+The biggest resource is the people.
+The outcomes should be happy and secure children and families.

 Collaborating with Families

 Family-professional partnerships are a central part of your work as a school-age staff member.
-One key feature of a successful family-professional partnership is a sense of equality between family members and professionals (Turnbull et al., 2004).
+One key feature of a successful family-professional partnership is a sense of equality between family members and professionals (Turnbull et al., 2012).
+Being equitable means ensuring you consider each child’s and family’s strengths and needs to provide each the opportunities that will support them in reaching their full potential.
 As highlighted in the Professionalism Course, individuals who deal directly with human welfare have a special obligation to behave in ways that benefit those they serve.
-Values that are foundational to professions based on human relationships are caring, compassion, empathy, respect for others, and trustworthiness (Feeney, 2012).
-Effective school-age staff members above all are dedicated to serving the needs of the children and families they work with.
-Your program’s parent handbook is the ideal place to share with parents your program’s vision, philosophy and offerings.
-Your program should also have a clearly articulated shared mission and philosophy that is demonstrated by everyone who works in the program and that all staff understand.
+The values that are foundational to professions based on human relationships are caring, compassion, empathy, respect for others, and trustworthiness (Feeney, 2011).
+Effective school-age staff members are dedicated to serving the needs of the children and families they work with.
+A program’s family handbook is the ideal place to share the program’s vision, philosophy and offerings with families.
+A program should also have a clearly articulated shared mission and philosophy that is demonstrated by everyone who works in the program and that all staff understand.
 You should familiarize yourself with this mission and philosophy.